2018 Global Citizen Festival Mandela 100

-Sunday, 02nd December 2018 was one of the days to be written in the history books.
+Sunday, 02nd December 2018 was one of the days to be written in the history books -global citizen festival.
 Nelson Mandela was remembered and everyone came together to celebrate his memory.
 The pledged funds will be used to improve extreme poverty and better education.
 Global citizens came together to make this event a success.
 A-list superstars shared the stage at the festival, led by Jay-Z and Beyoncé.

 Tens of thousands of fans filled the FNB stadium to commemorate Nelson Mandela’s bicentenary.
 The Advocacy group Global Citizen announced their 57 promises totaling over $7-billion (R100-billion), in support of the world’s most relegated.